 While Donald Trump represented the United States on the first international tour, work was in full swing in the committees of the Senate.
 They managed to "get married" bills of Republicans and Democrats, and 14 June 97 with the votes "for" and only two "against" were adopted amendments to the law on Iranian sanctions.
 These amendments are a new anti-Russian package.
 They can also be called the first significant victory for US lawmakers since the inauguration of Trump.

-The Capitol house of cards came to this revenge systematically: the merger of the two bills and alignment with Iran allowed to gain support from both parties and to tie the hands to the president in advance.
-As for the veto, now you can not worry: it costs two thirds of the vote, and in the Senate on this issue almost a consensus.
+The Capitol house of cards came to this revenge systematically: merging the two bills and linking with Iran allowed to gain support from both parties and to tie the hands to the president in advance.
+As for the veto, now you can not worry: it costs two thirds of the vote, and in the Senate on this issue almost consensus.
 In addition, the scale of media noise when vetting such a law is even difficult to imagine.
-Yes, and it will not come to veto.
-The inclusion of an anti-Russian package in a large Iranian issue poses a simple question for the White House: you want to increase pressure on Tehran - and the Trump administration is ardent and open about it, - please, Mr. President, likewise do the same with Moscow.
+And it will not come to veto.
+The inclusion of an anti-Russian package in a large Iranian poses a simple question for the White House: you want to increase pressure on Tehran - and the Trump administration is ardent and open about it, - Mr. President, kindly do the same with Moscow.

 American lawmakers from this initiative so far have some advantages: an effective lever of pressure on Trump, a resource for bargaining with Europeans (who began to say that it's time for them to take their destiny into their own hands) and Asian countries (in general, welcomed the Russian turn to the East) , As well as a demonstration to voters that hawks may not only be members of the Trump team.

 It is important to understand how the American sanitary kitchen works.
 When there are black lists of individuals and companies, the Treasury uses all the technical capabilities to track transactions with these people and companies through the Fed and SWIFT.
-Working mechanisms for effective tracking of transactions with "industries" and "any persons and companies that invested more than 10 million US dollars", the Treasury does not.
-Therefore, the bill contains a paragraph on the need for a six-month period to conduct a detailed study of the Russian elite, its assets, affiliated companies, and close associates.
+Working mechanisms to effectively track transactions with "industries" and "any persons and companies that invested more than 10 million US dollars", the Treasury does not.
+Therefore, the bill contains a paragraph on the need for six months to conduct a detailed study of the Russian elite, its assets, affiliated companies, close foreigners.
 This public list should become a roadmap for the Treasury - which transactions to hunt.
-Otherwise, it is possible to forget about effective supervision of the implementation of the new bill.
+Otherwise, you can forget about the effective supervision of the implementation of the new bill.

 Senators raised rates